 5. Build momentum.

 Make sure your pacing and your content are building as you work through the presentation.
 Vary your tone and your speed to keep things conversational and engaging.
 Test the logic of your talk to make sure each concept builds on or connects to the next, and point out take-aways or key concepts to increase relevance.
 All this leads to a logical conclusion that leaves the audience with a clear sense of what to think, feel or do.
-Download the Content-Purpose-Audience® or What-Why-How® strategy to work out your logic.
+Download the People-Information-Goals Strategy® or Position-Rationale-Proof Strategy® strategy to work out your logic.

 6. Move around.